2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 4.4 Abilities and reason for appointment

 Mr. Takeshi Natsuno serves as a Member of the Board and Chief Executive Officer of the Company and President and CEO of DWANGO Co., Ltd., a subsidiary of the Company.
-As a Member of the Board and CEO of the Company, he contributes to the sustainable growth of the Company, including helping drive “Global Media Mix with Technology”, which is the fundamental strategy of the Mid-term Management Plan.
-He has also served as an executive of numerous companies and has abundant experience and extensive knowledge gained as a corporate manager.
+As a Member of the Board and CEO of the Company, he contributes to the sustained growth of the Company, mainly by providing strong leadership in the development of overseas markets and the use of technologies, by helping drive the “Global Media Mix with Technology” stated in the Mid-term Management Plan and by resolutely reforming the structure of the Company’s businesses, including the publication/IP creation business.

 Mr. Naohisa Yamashita serves as a Member of the Board, Chief Human Resource Officer and Chief Literature & Film Officer.
 He also served as Director of the Company and its subsidiaries and is well versed in the business of the Company and its subsidiaries.
 Moreover, he has experience in the publishing domain and personnel and general affairs of the Company and abundant experience and extensive knowledge gained in the management of the Company and its subsidiaries.